-Governmental activities decreased the City's net position by \$1,566,741 and business-type activities increased the City's net position by \$1,303,975.
+Governmental activities decreased the City's net position by \$1,734,232 and business-type activities increased the City's net position by \$3,635,399.
 Much of the decrease in governmental activities net position came from depreciation of capital assets.
 The increase in business-type activities net position came predominately from the Water and Sewer Fund as a result of increased water consumption.
-The Natural Gas Fund also had an increase due to prior year reserves and less purchases of gas as a result of a mild winter.
-The golf course had its first full year of operations and saw a significant increase in net position.
+The Natural Gas Fund also saw an increase due to prior year reserves and increased gas rates.
+The golf course had its first full year of operations and opened the new Reflections event center and saw a significant increase in net position.

-The table on the following page presents condensed financial information, derived from the government-wide statement of activities and summarizes changes in net position for the year ended June 30, 2016 and 2015.
+The table on the following page presents condensed financial information, derived from the government-wide statement of activities and summarizes changes in net position for the year ended June 30, 2017 and 2016.